-The purpose of the Collaborative Award for Teaching Excellence (CATE) is to recognise and celebrate collaborative work that has had a demonstrable impact on teaching and learning.
+The Collaborative Award for Teaching Excellence (CATE) recognises, rewards and celebrates collaborative work that has had a demonstrable impact on teaching and learning.
 Introduced in 2016, the scheme highlights the key role that teamwork plays in higher education.
 Each award will recognise a team which has enabled a change in practice for colleagues and/or students at an institutional or discipline level.
-There is no limit on the size of the team.
-Successful nominees will be officially announced on Thursday 5th August 2021.

 The CATE Collection: Together in Collaborative Educational Leadership